Historically, the Mid Autumn Festival was a time to enjoy the successful reaping of rice and wheat with food offerings made in honor of the moon.

 In the following Version, Hêng Ô flies to the moon and vomits the Jade rabbit.
 This story comes from Myths and Legends of China, by E. T. C. Werner.
 1922.

 Hêng Ô, during her husband’s absence, saw a white light which seemed to issue from a beam in the roof, while a most delicious odour filled every room.
 By the aid of a ladder she reached up to the spot whence the light came, found the pill of immortality, and ate it.
-She suddenly felt that she was freed from the laws of gravity and as if she had wings, and was just essaying her first flight when Shên I returned.
-He went to look for his pill, and, not finding it, asked Hêng Ô what had happened.

 The young wife, seized with fear, opened the window and flew out.
 Shên I took his bow and pursued her.
 The moon was full, the night clear, and he saw his wife flying rapidly in front of him, only about the size of a toad.
 Just when he was redoubling his pace to catch her up a blast of wind struck him to the ground like a dead leaf.